wintere/CommunityHistoriesWorkshopDB/tableau_access.md

 ## Select a Connection File ##

-In order to factor the extremely complex and sparse data in the admissions ledger and especially the general casebook into many-to-many and many-to-one relationships that express the loosely structed source data, the data has been broken into severa
+In order to factor the extremely complex and sparse data in the admissions ledger and especially the general casebook into many-to-many and many-to-one relationships that express the loosely structed source data, the data has been broken into several tables.
+The relationships between tables have been carefully organized in Tableau and saved into a file by Nate.

+We recommend you access the data in Tableau using one of the *.twb* connection files in this repository.
+Download your connection file of choice from GitHub and proceed.

 ## Troubleshooting ##